jiridj/classic-models-mcp/docs/AUTHENTICATION.md

 ## 💡 Key Takeaways

 1. **API authentication is automatic** - You don't need to do anything
-2. **SSE authentication requires matching tokens** - Token in client must match server
+2. **HTTP authentication requires matching tokens** - Token in client must match server
 3. **Defaults work for development** - Change for production
 4. **Tokens are in memory** - They don't persist across restarts (by design)